manpagez: man pages & more

 (as is the function itself).

-Privileges on databases, tablespaces, schemas, and languages are
+Privileges on databases, tablespaces, schemas, languages, and

-PostgreSQL extensions.
+configuration parameters are PostgreSQL extensions.

 SEE ALSO